RedesignScience/AlphaSpace2/README.md

  python run_alphaspace.py -i [input_file] -o [output_file] -c [OPTIONAL:config_file_path] —-chimera/pickle
 ```

-## Changes from V1.0
-~~1.
-Pocket community definition has been adjusted to be user defined, or based on percentage of the whole surface.~~
-2. Pocket score are now calculated based on polar and non-polar lining atom SASA ratio, instead of direct number of atoms ratio.
 ## Bugs and issue
-Known bugs:
-SASA calculation may occasionally fail due to internal bug in Shrake algorithms.

 For any feature request or reporting any bugs, please create an issue.